grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ---
+aliases:
+  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist/
+description:
-title: "Migrating from Consul to memberlist KV store for hash rings without downtime"
+  Learn how to migrate from using Consul as KV store for hash rings to using memberlist without any downtime.
-menuTitle: "Migrating from Consul to memberlist"
+menuTitle: Migrating from Consul to memberlist
-description: "Learn how to migrate from using Consul as KV store for hash rings to using memberlist without any downtime."
+title: Migrating from Consul to memberlist KV store for hash rings without downtime
 weight: 40
 ---